Emergency Preparedness

 CUES is an evidence-based universal education strategy to educate all patients about healthy and unhealthy relationships, the health impact of IPV, and available national resources for support.
 CUES stands for Confidentiality, Universal Education, Empowerment, and Support.
 This approach differs from screening in that all patients are given information on the health impact of IPV and […]

-The intersection of intimate partner violence (IPV), racism, and maternal mortality among birthing people remains one of the least explored and under-resourced topics.
-Yet addressing these topics is central to ensuring expectant and parenting people do not continue to die from preventable causes.
-According to the national partnership for women & families, each year, an […]
+Intimate partner violence (IPV) has impacts on maternal mortality.
+Addressing these topics is central to ensuring expectant mothers do not continue to die from preventable causes.
+According to the national partnership for women & families, each year, an estimated 324,000 pregnant people in the United States are battered by their intimate partners.
+IPV during pregnancy […]

 Tools for Health Centers

-General Resources Addressing IPV and Exploitation in Health Centers (CUES Infographic) Futures Without Violence CUES videos Healing Centered Approaches to Screen and Intervene for Social Determinants of Health Including Intimate Partner Violence (A Paper) Increasing Health Care Enrollment for Survivors of Domestic Violence Quality Assessment / Quality Improvement Tool Partnerships Between Health Centers and Domestic […]
+General Resources Futures Without Violence CUES videos Healing Centered Approaches to Screen and Intervene for Social Determinants of Health Including Intimate Partner Violence (A Paper) Increasing Health Care Enrollment for Survivors of Domestic Violence Quality Assessment / Quality Improvement Tool Partnerships Between Health Centers and Domestic and Sexual Violence Advocacy Programs (Bi-directional Infographic) Privacy Principles […]

 Medical-Legal Partnerships